LexiFi/lrt/README.md

 * `tests` contains the separate tests.
 Some more tests are placed directly in the corresponding modules.

-Everything was build and tested on `4.07.1` only.

 Some things remain open:

 * Except of `Json` no module uses the latest features of `Xtype` and